InnoDB is a multi-version storage engine. It

 and can be discarded as soon as the transaction commits.
 Update undo

 logs are used also in consistent reads, but they can be discarded

 only after there is no transaction present for which

 InnoDB has assigned a snapshot that in a

 to build an earlier version of a database row.
+For additional

-that issue only consistent reads.
+transactions that issue only consistent reads.
 Otherwise,

 InnoDB cannot discard data from the update undo